In this page

 - Be completed within 12 months after the announcement of funding is made or no later than 31 March 2025

 - Be submitted as a complete application file both at the Welsh Government International Relations Department, and the Ministère des Relations internationales et de la Francophonie du Québec

-The fields of green recovery, life sciences, cyber security, artificial intelligence, aerospace and arts and culture have been chosen as priority areas.
-A final report will have to be submitted no later than 31st March 2024.
+The fields of decarbonisation, life sciences, cyber security, artificial intelligence, aerospace, agri-food/agri-tech and arts and culture have been chosen as priority areas.
+A final report will have to be submitted no later than 31 March 2025.

 5. Guidelines and expenses eligible for financial support

 Cooperation project support must not substitute the support usually granted by other financing organisations.
 Please note that financial support per project per year granted by the Government of Québec cannot exceed $8,000 CAD and £4,800 GBP by the Welsh Government.

 - Transportation costs for return travel between Wales and Québec (economy class) when available subject to COVID-19 restrictions and public health guidance

 - Other expenses related to travel and teleconference meetings (visa, insurance, fees for greenhouse gas offsetting, transport of instruments or artworks, etc.)

 - Per diems (hotel and meals) if applicable